woleet/woleet.id-server/README.md

 If you want to see the differences between versions, you can go to the Release tab of GitHub.

-If you have this project cloned and checkouted to a commit that match with a tag (for example, when using onlineSetup.sh to install the project) you can use
+If you have this project cloned and checked out to a commit that match with a tag (for example, when using onlineSetup.sh to install the project) you can use

 ```bash
 ./app.sh upgrade